daveworth/not-so-secret-sauce/topics/vacation-policy.md

 vacation day and we'll see you when you get back.

-The office will be 'closed' each year for: Memorial Day, Independence Day, Thanksgiving Day and the following day, Christmas Day, New Years Day, and 3 'floating' holidays that typically are used to make a long break for Christmas/New Years.
+The office will be 'closed' each year for: Memorial Day, Independence Day, Labor Day, Thanksgiving Day and the following day, Christmas Day, New Years Day, and 3 'floating' holidays that typically are used to make a long break for Christmas/New Years.

 In 2012 this is: